ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 Continuing with cancellations, let's go more local, and check out the trend in cancellation of flights in New York City, to see what was the reason here.
 Let us see if it is safe to travel from NYC this Holiday season!
 We have data from the last five years.

 -   It looks like 2013 was a very bad year for a traveller as lots of flights got cancelled in the first half of December.
--   2014 was a better year in terms of weather-related cancellations, but from the 8th to 10th of December 2014, there were cancellations because of National Air System (NAS).
+-   2014 was a better year in terms of weather-related cancellations, but from the 8th to 10th of December 2014, there were multiple cancellations because of National Air System (NAS).
 -   In 2015, The cancellations were less frequent, similar to 2014, the first part of December was affected by technical NAS issues, while the holiday season was affected by weather.
 -   2016 was a surprising year.
 The flight cancellations due to NAS drastically decreased in this period.
 This is probably because the number of flights operations at JFK were restricted and enforced in the year 2016, which probably decreased the number of flights cancellations due to NAS.
 Link: <https://www.federalregister.gov/documents/2016/06/21/2016-14631/operating-limitations-at-john-f-kennedy-international-airport>
 -   2017 was, in general, a good year in terms of flights cancelled due to weather.